If you like this post, be sure to check out How Tim Ferriss REALLY Gained 34 pounds of Muscle in 28 Days.

 …data suggest that rapid muscular adaptations occur as a result of strength training in previously trained as well as non-previously trained women.
 Some adaptations (fiber area and maximal dynamic strength) may be retained for long periods during detraining and may contribute to a rapid return to “competitive” form.

 I’m certain that Rourke gained the muscle earlier in life, so I did a little digging.
 Sure enough I was reminded in the Wikipedia how Rourke used to be a boxer.
 Of course.
 The easiest way to gain muscle fast, is have already gained it years before.

 The greatest piece of advice I regret never taking came from my basketball coach Mike.
-I was in the 8th and 9th grade and I believe Coach Mike was in his early to mid 30s.
+I was in the 8th and 9th grade and I believe Coach Mike was in his early 30s.
 Coach Mike had started weight training and was having trouble making the gains he wanted.
 He told me to lift weights while I was still young.
 He wanted me to lift in high school and college.
 Sadly, I didn’t.
 I wouldn’t start lifting weights until I was 24.

 Coach Mike (back left), MAS (back right)

 When I was 12 years old, I played video games.
 Mickey Rourke started boxing at that age.
 Let me repeat the advice of Coach Mike.
 Young men need to lift weights.